 If you can’t remember the last time you cleaned your mattress, much less the mattress cleaner you used, it’s time!
 Cleaning your mattress every few months will keep it fresh and healthy.
 That said, there are situations where you may need to clean your mattress more often:

-If you wake up several times during the night with allergy symptoms, the cause could be dust, dust mites, and a host of other allergens, it’s time to clean your mattress and get rid of all those pollutants.
+- If you wake up several times during the night with allergy symptoms, the cause could be dust, dust mites, and a host of other allergens.
+Regardless of the cause, it’s time to clean your mattress and get rid of all those pollutants.

 - If you’ve noticed bites on your skin or little bug skeletons.
 Bed bug infestations may not be very obvious until they get out of hand, so if you see any signs on your skin or your mattress, it’s time to break out the mattress cleaner.